Families and Kids

 1. Visit the Desert Botanical Garden

-3. Catch a hockey game at Mullett Arena
+3. Get tickets to a game or events at Mullett Arena

-Since October 2022, Mullett Arena has become the new home of the Sun Devils men’s hockey team and the NHL’s Arizona Coyotes (for the next to seasons).
-In addition to hockey, the 5,000-seat venue will continue to host various events, including Lucha Libre Worldwide.
-It’s also home to Big Chicken, a concept by Shaquille O’Neal that fuses his home-cooked childhood favorites with today’s trending flavors (Level 2 northwest concessions).
+Since opening in October 2022, Mullett Arena has been the new home of the Sun Devils men’s hockey team and the NHL’s Arizona Coyotes (for the next two seasons, anyway).
+In addition to hockey, the 5,000-seat venue will continue to host various events, including the Harlem Globetrotters on Feb.
+29, 2024.

 4. Hike “A” Mountain at sunrise